sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 Sourcegraph supports SCIM for provisioning and de-provisioning _users_, but not groups at this time.

-You can use any identity provider that supports SCIM, but we’ve only tested the endpoint with Okta and Azure Active Directory.
+You can use any IdP that supports SCIM, but we’ve only tested the endpoint with Okta and Azure Active Directory.

 ## How to use